Keeper-Security/Commander/keepercommander/plugins/ssh/README.md

 }
 ```

-In this example, we are telling Commander to first download and decrypt records, then reset a password.
+In this example, we are telling Commander to first download and decrypt records, then rotate a password for record UID 3PMqasi9hohmyLWJkgxCWg.
 The custom fields in the record give the plugin the information it needs to rotate the password appropriately.
 As you can see, each unique password record in the Keeper system is represented by a unique record UID.
 Use the "l" or "s" command in Commander's interactive mode to display the record UIDs in your account.